mdsameerahmad/My-Portfolio/README.md

-  # Create Portfolio Website
+  # Md Sameer Ahmad

-  This is a code bundle for Create Portfolio Website.
+  This is a code bundle for Md Sameer Ahmad .
 The original project is available at https://www.figma.com/design/LGgMcUfojNM7kVII0Ic3Xv/Create-Portfolio-Website.

   ## Running the code